ynotstartups/notes/notes/ideas.md

 ## Random Ideas

-- book: Thinking, Fast and Slow - Daniel Kahneman
-  - learn about human behaviours
-  - learn about decision making
+- LIFE: Create my own README page similar to https://eugeneyan.com/readme/
-- Vim: Caser Plugin don't remove dash `-` when using `gst`
+- VIM: Caser Plugin don't remove dash `-` when using `gst`
   - useful in markdown to preserve the list syntax, such as this one at the front
   - I do want the dash in the title e.g. The C Programming Language - Brian Kernighan And Dennis Ritchie
-- Vim: Buffer Management, Don't know what Vim buffer I have, use leader B to open the list of buffers?
+- VIM: Buffer Management, Don't know what Vim buffer I have, use leader B to open the list of buffers?
   - it can use as reminder to see what files I am working at too
-- Vim: Visual In Indent
+- VIM: Visual In Indent
   - useful in markdown, when I want to sort a list of items, such as below, so `viIndent` then `<leader>s` to sort
     - a
     - b
     - c
-- Vim: autocorrect all misspelling words
+- VIM: autocorrect all misspelling words
-- Markdown: Sort by indent To Format File such as this one?
+- MARKDOWN: Sort by indent To Format File such as this one?

 ## Books That I Want To Read